 Best Design (2017) – Campari Whiskey Barons No. 1 (Old Ripy and Bond & Lillard)

 Sure, the initial Whiskey Barons series was pricey, limited in availability, and arguably disappointing when factoring flavor profiles into a quality/value ratio.
-They aren’t bad whiskeys at all, they just don’t measure up to several other less-expensive Wild Turkey/Russell’s Reserve options.
-That said, the designs of both Old Ripy and Bond & Lillard (glass and labels) are superb.
-Each cleverly accomplishing the look of early Twentieth Century medicinal whiskey pints, but doing so with sleek pop flair.
-Bravo Campari design team!
+They aren’t bad whiskeys, they just fail to measure up to other less-expensive Wild Turkey and Russell’s Reserve options.
+That being said, the designs of both Old Ripy and Bond & Lillard (glass and labels) are superb, each cleverly accomplishing the look of early twentieth-century medicinal whiskey pints, but doing so with sleek pop flair.
+Bravo, Campari design team!

 Best Core Expression (2017) – Wild Turkey Rare Breed (Batch 116.8)

-After nearly three years of Rare Breed 112.8 (a notable step down from batch 03RB, in my honest opinion), Wild Turkey issued a new and improved Rare Breed batch with a redesigned bottle to boot.
-Boasting an ABV of 58.4% (the highest RB batch ABV to date), Rare Breed 116.8 packs quite a punch in strength and flavor.
-Profile-wise, it’s everything I love about modern Wild Turkey 101, only kicked up a notch.
-While I still long for a return of the mature Rare Breed profiles of old, based on the popularity of whiskey these days it’s probably not happening anytime soon.
+After nearly three years of Rare Breed 112.8 (a notable step down from batch 03RB, in my opinion), Wild Turkey issued a new and improved Rare Breed batch with a redesigned bottle and label to boot.
+Boasting an ABV of 58.4% (the highest-proof Rare Breed batch to date), Rare Breed 116.8 packs a punch in strength and flavor.
+Profile-wise, it’s everything I love about modern Wild Turkey 101, albeit kicked up a notch.
+While I long for a return of the mature Rare Breed profiles of old, based on the popularity of whiskey these days it’s probably not happening anytime soon.
 In the meantime, I’ll happily take this step in the right direction.
 Nice work Jimmy and Eddie!

 Best Straight Bourbon (2017) – Wild Turkey Master’s Keep Decades

-After more than a year without a Wild Turkey LE release, 2017 saw the return of Master’s Keep.
-This time, instead of an age-stated offering like 2015’s 17-year Master’s Keep, a blend of several straight bourbons ranging in age from 10 to 20 years were chosen.
-Bottled at 104 proof, non-chill filtered, and packaged in the same classy manner as the original Master’s Keep, Decades had a lot going for it before it even hit the shelves.
+After more than a year without a Wild Turkey limited edition, 2017 saw the return of Master’s Keep.
+This time, instead of an age-stated offering like 2015’s seventeen-year Master’s Keep, a blend of several straight bourbons ranging in age from ten to twenty years were chosen.
+Bottled at 104 proof, non-chill filtered, and packaged in the same classy manner as the original Master’s Keep, Decades had a lot going for it before it even hit retail shelves.
 It more than delivered.
-The rich vanilla/toffee, candy-like citrus, and a near-perfect sweet/musty oak presence showcases the best of both classic and modern Wild Turkey profiles.
+The rich vanilla, toffee, candy-like citrus, and a near-perfect sweet-musty oak presence showcases the best of both classic and modern Wild Turkey profiles.
 It’s a fantastic pour and Eddie Russell deserves the credit.
 Well done, sir.

 Best Straight Rye (2017) – Wild Turkey 101 Rye

-I’ve been a fan of Wild Turkey 101 Rye for quite some time now.
-Sure, it’s changed a little over the last 10 years or so, but it’s always an enjoyable pour and blows any other Kentucky straight rye whiskey in its price tier out of the water.
+I’ve been a fan of Wild Turkey 101 Rye for some time now.
+Sure, it’s changed a little over the last ten years or so, but it’s always an enjoyable pour and blows any other Kentucky straight rye whiskey in its price tier out of the water.
 When I learned from Bruce Russell that 2017’s 101 Rye was produced at the new distillery, it made perfect sense.
 This year’s 101 Rye is a notable step up in quality and complexity and I find myself enjoying it regularly.
-If this is any sign of what’s to come from future Wild Turkey rye expressions, then expect some amazing releases in the future.
-Congratulations to Jimmy and Eddie for a successful transition to the new facility.
+If this is any sign of what’s to come from future Wild Turkey rye expressions, then expect some amazing releases.
+Congratulations to Jimmy and Eddie for a successful transition to the new distillery.
 The proof is in this whiskey!

 Best Single Barrel (2017) – Whisky Jewbilee (Wild Turkey #3426, Jewish Whisky Co.)

-I’d been looking forward to the 2017 Chicago Whisky Jewbilee from the day I sampled the 2016 NYC Jewbilee.
+I’d been looking forward to the 2017 Chicago Whisky Jewbilee from the day I sampled the 2016 New York Jewbilee.
 2017’s Jewbilee did not disappoint.
 Thick molasses, vanilla bean, cherry pie filling, clove, cinnamon, leather … the notes (and warmth) go on and on with this one.
-For those that haven’t quite figured it out yet, barrel-proof single-barrel Wild Turkey KSBW is extremely rare.
-Save for finding late-90’s “Donuts” on the secondary market, Jewish Whisky Co.
-Wild Turkey bottles are your only genuine shot at a purchase.
+For those that haven’t quite figured it out yet, barrel-proof, single-barrel Wild Turkey bourbon is extremely rare.
+Save for finding late-1990’s “Donuts” on the secondary market, Jewish Whisky Co.
+Wild Turkey bottles are your only true shot at a purchase.
 That said, it’s not just ABV and rarity that makes this bourbon special – it’s a damn fine barrel, plain and simple.
-The 2017 Chicago Jewbilee is a testament to the quality of modern Wild Turkey and one more demonstration of Joshua Hatton and Jason Johnstone-Yellin’s talent.
+The 2017 Chicago Jewbilee is a testament to the quality of modern Wild Turkey and one more demonstration of Joshua Hatton and Jason Johnstone-Yellin’s skill.
 Take a bow, fellas.

 Best Whiskey Overall (2017) – Woodland Wine Merchant’s Russell’s Reserve Single Barrel #16-490

 Thanks to everyone involved in the production, selection, and marketing of these whiskeys.
-From grain to bottle, design to retail (and everyone in between), you all deserve a huge pat on the back.
-Here’s to 2018 … Cheers!
+From grain to bottle, design to retail (and everything in between), you all deserve a huge pat on the back.
+Here’s to what 2018 may bring … Cheers!